idiap/bob/src/doc/index.rst

 =======================

 |project| is a signal-processing and machine learning toolbox for Biometrics
-developed at  `Idiap`_, in Switzerland.
+developed at  the `Idiap`_ Research Institute, in Switzerland.
 The toolbox is written in a mix of `Python`_ and `C++` and is designed to be both efficient and to reduce development time.
 To learn about this project's history, please visit :doc:`BobHistory`.

-We believe in free software and development standards. |project| is a open-sourced and licensed under the GPL v3 terms.
+We believe in free software and development standards. |project| is a freely available library, licensed under the terms of the GPL v3.
 For more information on licensing, please visit our :doc:`BobLicensing`.

 Enjoy!